aperisic85/hotspot/README.md

   - Provides fake server information in response headers
   - Set to mimic PHP 7.4.3 on Microsoft-IIS/10.0

+- **Fake Admin Panel**
+  - Simulates an administrative interface to attract and engage potential attackers
+  - Includes a login page that logs all attempted username/password combinations

 ### To Be Implemented:

 - Delayed Responses